opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 Fine-tuning the tools and pipeline in order to able to perform a opinion mining and named entity analysis on a new domain using trained modules

-+collect texts
++ collect texts
-+send the text through the pipeline
++ send the text through the pipeline
-+annotate a selection of the text
++ annotate a selection of the text
-+train the model using the annotations
++ train the model using the annotations
-+use a generic sentiment lexicon
++ use a generic sentiment lexicon
-+generate a domain-specific lexicon
++ generate a domain-specific lexicon
 + ??

 ## Needed components